ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 For example, `def factory(cls: type[T]) -> T:` indicates that `factory` expects a class (subclass) of T and will return an instance of that class.
 If you want to accept specific subclasses, you can use a union; for example, `user_class: type[BasicUser]` means a class object inheriting from `BasicUser`.
 In documentation, you may see `Type[Base]` to mean "any subclass of Base."
-This is helpful for functions that need to work with class constructors or class methods.
+This is helpful for functions that work with class constructors or class methods.

 ## Structural Subtyping with Protocols